Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on positively curved rational spheres with torus symmetry

-In this section, we apply the obstructions discussed so far to derive a further obstruction in the presence of torus symmetry.
-The following theorem essentially implies all results stated in the introduction in the special case where the universal cover of $M$ is a rational sphere.
+In this section, we apply the obstructions (Propositions \ref{pro:MorePeriodicity}, \ref{pro:DavisWeinberger}, and \ref{pro:CircleObstruction}) from the previous three sections to derive a further obstruction for positively curved rational homology spheres with torus symmetry.
+The following proposition essentially implies most of the theorems stated in the introduction in the special case where the universal cover of $M$ is a rational sphere.
+In particular, it together with Propositions \ref{pro:MorePeriodicity} and \ref{pro:DavisWeinberger} imply Theorem \ref{thm:RongWang5mod6}, and this proof is included in this section.